gabrielcsapo/gabrielcsapo.github.io/README.md

 > all contributions are welcome and wanted!

-before you submit a pr, please run `grunt` to update the screenshots directory
+before you submit a pr, please run `grunt build` to update the screenshots directory